 - In the Remote System field, type *INTNETADR.
-Enter the IP address of the RPM host in the Internet Address field.
+Then, enter the IP address of the RPM host in the Internet Address field.

 - Locate the Port parameter and enter 515, then press Enter.

-If RPM is configured to relax the 'port in range' requirement, this will input-inhibit the session if a connection is made.
-Close RPM (Windows 9x) or restart the RPM service (RPM Elite/Select) to release the AS/400 session.
-Then restart RPM and check the RPM log for new message.
+If you configure RPM to relax the 'port in range' requirement, this enables the session if you connect.
+Next, restart the RPM service (RPM Elite/Select) to release the AS/400 session.
+Then restart RPM and check the RPM log for new messages.

-If RPM is not configured this way, a new message should be displayed in the RPM log stating:
+If you do not configure RPM this way, a new message should be displayed in the RPM log stating:

-Although this message is a warning, it verifies that a connection was made to RPM at port 515.
+Although this message is a warning, it verifies that your print client made a connection to RPM at port 515.